thamar-solorio/acl-pub/duties.md

 * Optionally update the [Camera Ready FAQ](camera-ready-faq.md).
 * Ask the PCs to point authors to the [Camera Ready FAQ](camera-ready-faq.md) guide (either in the email notification or on a blog)
 * Make sure Rich (SoftConf) initializes the camera-ready interface from the NAACL main one.
 This includes making sure that the `OptionalAttachment` field is present.
+* Request access to all the softconf/START portals associated with the conference.
+We need access to all of them.

 ### After Author Notification

 We do these for main conference proceedings.
 The other Book Chairs are left to do it for their own workshops, demos, etc, but we verify all of theirs as well
 * Begin to complete the START proceedings for long and short papers following [002.book.md](002.book.md).
 This includes:
   * CDROM tab (with bibtex url)
   * Citation stamp